 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.” - Benjamin Franklin

-While some may be keen to upskill and add new strings to their proverbial bows, others may be more focused on getting a qualification.
+If global COVID-19 lockdown with businesses closed, staff working reduced hours, or laid off taught us anything, it’s that learning new skills should be a priority for a lot of people.
+While some may be keen to upskill, become more tech-savvy, or add new strings to their proverbial bows, others may be more focused on getting a new certificate.
 Some might just want to get their head into something entirely different – a new language, an alternative profession, or a subject they’ve wanted to explore for a while.

-These include MOOCs (Massive Open Online Courses: available via platforms such as Udemy, TedX, Coursera, and FutureLearn); eLearning modules (which, like most self-directed learning, can be a solitary endeavor); and Virtual Instructor-Led Training (VILT) programs.
+In all cases, how they learn matters a great deal.
+In short, delivery counts.
+And where offline education isn’t possible, given that traditional classroom training is off-limits for now, more and more people are turning to the virtual environment and online education providers.
+These include MOOCs (Massive Open Online Courses: available via platforms such as Udemy, TedX, Coursera, and FutureLearn); online learning modules (which, like most self-directed learning, can be a solitary endeavor); and Virtual Instructor-Led Training (VILT) programs.

-VILT programs don’t simply recreate the ‘instructional’ setting and traditional method of delivery.
-They also provide broader scope for collaboration, discussion, and interactive learning too.
+VILT programs don’t simply recreate the ‘instructional’ traditional classroom setting and method of delivery.
+They also engage learners by providing broader scope for collaboration, discussion, and interactive learning.

-Let’s see how this type of learning works and how it continues to evolve – for both learning institutions and corporate training and development.
+Let’s see how this virtual environment works and how it continues to evolve – for both learning institutions and corporate training and development.

 What is Virtual Instructor-Led Training?

-Offering the perfect fusion of in-person learning and digital functionality, VILT programs are, at their core, live learning sessions.
-They’re delivered in real-time by an instructor who connects with trainees remotely, via a technology platform: primarily a video conferencing tool with a whole host of additional features, such as a corporate LMS.
+Offering the perfect fusion of in-person learning and online training sessions, VILT programs are, at their core, live learning sessions.
+They’re delivered in real-time by an instructor who connects with participants remotely, via eLearning tools or technology platform: primarily a video conferencing tool with a whole host of additional features, such as a corporate learning management system (LMS).

-This allows lessons to be recorded and played back by learners as they’re needed – to help with assignments and other associated tasks.
-But look more closely at this type of training and a whole host of other benefits quickly become clear.
+This allows virtual training sessions to be recorded and played back by learners as they’re needed – to help with assignments and other associated tasks.
+But look more closely at this type of training, and a whole host of other benefits quickly become apparent.